Sum 41: 2001–2003: All Killer No Filler and Does This Look Infected?

+On May 3, 2002, Spider-Man was released in theaters which featured an extended version of the song from Sum 41's first album "Half Hour of Power" called "What We're All About", which in the album was combined with another short song called "Dave's Possessed Hair".
+The song was listed on the album as "Dave's Possessed Hair/It's What We're All About".

+In October 2002, the band went on a month long tour called the Sum on Your Face Tour.
 On November 26, 2002, the group released its second album, Does This Look Infected?
 The special edition came with a DVD, Cross The T's and Gouge Your I's.
-Whibley said of the album: "We don't want to make another record that sounds like the last record, I hate when bands repeat albums.
+Whibley said of the album: "We don't want to make another record that sounds like the last record, I hate when bands repeat albums."
 The album featured a harder and edgier sound, and the lyrics featured a more serious outlook.
 The album peaked at number 32 on the Billboard 200 chart and at number eight on the Top Canadian Albums chart.
 It was certified Platinum in Canada and gold in the United States.

 The first single released from the album was "Still Waiting", which peaked at number seven on the Modern Rock Tracks chart.
 The second single, "The Hell Song" peaked at number 13 on the chart.
 "The Hell Song"'s music video depicted the band members using dolls with their pictures on them and others, such as Korn, Kiss, AC/DC, Snoop Dogg, Destiny's Child, Ozzy Osbourne, Sharon Osbourne, and Pamela Anderson.
 The third single, "Over My Head (Better Off Dead)", had a video released exclusively in Canada and on the band's website, featuring live shots of the band.
-The video also appeared on the group's live DVD, Sake Bombs And Happy Endings (2003), as a bonus feature.
+The video also appeared on the group's live DVD, Sake Bombs and Happy Endings (2003), as a bonus feature.
 The band again began a long tour to promote the album before recording the group's third studio album.